Free and Fast Shipping Free & Fast Shipping

 And, two of the most commonly used inverters are microinverters and string inverters.
 The difference between the two is how the shade affects the overall electricity output of the power system.
 With microinverters, if the shade is on one panel only, then that effect will only be for that panel.
 This meant less impact on the system’s overall performance.
 But with the string inverter, the shade on one panel is going to affect the entire system’s electricity output.

 But don’t fret too much.
 A good solar panel system has solar batteries that work as a way to store the excess captured energy during bright and sunny days.
-You’ll still have enough energy even during cloudy and rainy days.
+Does a solar panel need direct sunlight?
+Not necessarily!
+Modern solar panels are designed to work efficiently even in low-light conditions, so you’ll still have enough energy even during cloudy and rainy days.

 Other factors that affect Solar Panel Efficiency